Unveiling the Wonders of the First Five Multiples of 9: A Deep Dive into Multiplication and Number Theory

 Q5: How do multiples of 9 relate to other multiples?

 A5: Multiples of 9 are also multiples of 3 and 1.
-This reflects the relationship between factors and multiples.
+Think about it: this reflects the relationship between factors and multiples.
 The understanding of multiples of 9 builds upon the knowledge of multiples of its factors.

 Conclusion: Beyond the Basics